frank-a-i/weather-influence-on-music/README.md

 There are mainly two parts:
 - one for data aquisition, training and general preparation.
-- and the other for with the user interface
+- and the other for the demo with user interface and interatction.

 In the user interface a user can